openebs-archive/openebs-docs/docs/scheduler.md

 ### Scheduling data plane pods using NODE_SELECTOR

-To schedule data plane pods as per the labeled node, your storage class has to be modified with adding required parameter with corresponding label.
+To schedule data plane pods as per the required labeled node, your storage class has to be modified with adding required parameter with corresponding label.

 You can modify the configuration for data plane pods as follows: